Some features and content are currently unavailable today due to maintenance at our service provider. Status updates

 MANUSCRIPT SUBMISSIONS

-The aim of The International Review of Research in Open and Distributed Learning (IRRODL) is to disseminate scholarly information to scholars and practitioners of open and distributed learning and teaching worldwide.
-Authors submit their manuscripts online by registering with this journal, logging in, clicking the New Submission link, and following the screen instructions through a five-step submission process.
-There are no article submission or access charges for publication in this open journal.
+The aim of The International Review of Research in Open and Distributed Learning (IRRODL) is to disseminate scholarly information to academics and practitioners of open and distributed learning worldwide.
+Authors submit their manuscripts online by registering with this journal, logging in, clicking the “New Submission” link, and following the screen instructions through a five-step submission process.
+There are no article submission or access charges for publication in IRRODL.
+If you have trouble logging in to IRRODL’s site, please contact us at irrodl@athabascau.ca.

 PREPARING FULL-PAPER (RESEARCH ARTICLE) MANUSCRIPTS

-A publishable paper should contain the following:
+A publishable paper should include the following sections:

 Documentation

-Citing an article in a paper periodical
+Citing an Article in a Periodical

-Example Grow, G. O. (1994).
+• Example: Grow, G. O. (1994).
 In defense of the staged self-directed learning model.
-Adult Education Quarterly, 44(2), 109-115.
+Adult Education Quarterly, 44(2), 109–115. https://doi.org/10.1177/074171369404400206

-Citing a book
+Citing a Book

-Example Rogers, E. (1962).
+• Example: Rogers, E. (1962).
 Diffusion of innovations.
-New York: Free Press.
+Free Press.

 Style